Wildsong/arctic/flexlm/README.md

 ### Version 2 ideas

-The advantage of doing this is that I can see the log file and respond as soon as anything happens instead of polling.
+The advantage of watching the log instead of polling lmutil is that the monitor can respond as soon as anything happens instead of at polling intervals.
-The disadvantage is that if the server is down, the monitoring web site will be down too.
-Further it precludes multiple redundant license servers.
+The disadvantage is it precludes multiple redundant license servers but no one seems to do that with ArcGIS anyway.

-If I put a microservice on the actual license manager, and let it run both lmstat and monitor the logs, and then make a dumber flask app that does not need to have lmstat installed, I will be several steps ahead.
-So I will be doing that on the "dev" branch of this project starting right this minute.
-(Ha ha ha.)
+If I put a microservice on the actual license manager, and let it run both lmstat and monitor the logs, it could run lmstat directly from Windows.
+But ugh.
+Windows.
+So for now I will just try to bind mount the log directory and then tail it from the Docker container.

-The microservice would be a GraphQL publisher, the pub/sub model makes more sense here.
+The microservice will be a GraphQL publisher.